 Secure a crypto backed loan

 You can now take out a loan to buy a car with crypto, without having to sell it.
 By using your crypto as collateral you still have the benefit of a bull market and may end up actually paying less for the vehicle in the long run.
+Unlike when using your BTC or playing on a Bitcoin Casino, where once it’s gone, it’s gone.

 Buy with crypto